Difference Between Vision and Goal

 2. Increased awareness: setting goals increases the awareness of a person’s strong points and weak points.
 It highlights the strength and gives an opportunity to understand the weakness for creating measures to improve them.

 3. Provides Direction: setting up goals provides a basic direction for achieving the main target.
-It helps you to move on in a path of success.
+It helps you to move on to a path of success.

 4. Decision making: when you set your Goal, it is very helpful in making the decision related to it.
-As you know what your Goal is and therefore you can make the decision required for achieving that.
+As you know what your Goal is and therefore you can make the decision required to achieve that.

-5. Provides motivation: setting goals to provide a sense of motivation, as setting goals determine the ability to plan a future and think ahead.
-After this, when you achieve the Goal, it further motivates you to make more goals for reaching the end target.
+5. Provides motivation: setting goals to provide a sense of motivation, as setting goals determines the ability to plan a future and think ahead.
+After this, when you achieve the Goal, it further motivates you to make more goals to reach the end target.

 goals